pierri/Photos2Flickr/README.md

 -------

 Medium priority:
-- Feature: Delete picture from Flickr if it was deleted from Photos
 - Feature/Bugfix: Error handling, e.g. when pic can't be uploaded
 - Feature: Update existing pics
 - Feature: Automatically upload to Flickr whenever media library is updated